 Fargo Official Trailer #1 – Steve Buscemi Movie (1996) HD, Movieclips Trailer Vault, http://www.youtube.com

 The film Fargo (1996) is full of bleak, snow filled landscapes – or so the film suggests – in the lead up to the movie, where birds fly alone in a snow heavy sky.
-This title relating to the location for this Coen Brothers dark crime comedy but also reminding me of Finland but with Fargo having considerably less trees.
+This title relating to the location for this Coen Brothers dark crime comedy.
+These scenes also reminding me of Finland but with Fargo having considerably less trees.
 The lone bird also reminded me of the Oscars given to the acting talent, with Frances McDormand as the sole bird justly winning the Oscar of Best Actress in a Leading Role.
 However her male supporting cast were all non-Oscar Winners – in no particular order – and discussed here are Peter Stormare, William H Macy and Steve Buscemi.
-These actors were lost in the sky full of great and wonderful supporting actors for this year at the Oscars.
+These actors were lost in the sky full of great and wonderful supporting actors for this particular year at the Oscars.
 As surprisingly these men only got one Oscar nomination between them.
 And even more shockingly none of the have won an Oscar.
 But more on this later.

 Set in 1987, Fargo tells of Jerry Lundegaard (William H Macy), who works for his father-in-law as a car sales manager.
 Lundegaard ‘s hoping to secure the deal of the century but needs money to do it.
 A lot of money.
 He is married into money, yet his father in law won’t lend him a dime unless it helps out his beloved daughter and his grandchild Scotty.
 So desperate times lead to desperate deeds and Lundegaard travels through the snow to The King of Clubs bar, towing a car.

 On his arrival, he meets two shady looking characters, Carl (Buscemi) and Gaear (Stormare), in a meeting arranged by his mechanic.
-Buscemi, the more talkative one is more than hacked off as Macy is an hour late.
-Stormare contributes once to the conversation, and sits there with a menacing stare.
+Carl, the more talkative one is more than hacked off as Lundegaard is an hour late.
+Gaear contributes once to the conversation, and sits there with a menacing stare.
 It’s revealed Lundegaard has hired these men to kidnap his wife Jean, with the three of them sharing on the ransom money.
 However in a bizarre twist, after speaking to his father-in-law on his return home, his father-in-law says he will lend the money to him.
 However, Lundegaard can’t contact the men to cancel the kidnapping and he tries to go through the third-party who arranged it.

 Meanwhile, Carl is trying to make conversation with Gaear.
 He’s getting superfrustrated at Gaear and at his lack of conversation.
 Gaear breaking his prolonged silence suggests they stop for pancakes.
 So en route to the planned kidnapping they take in some food and some sex – at Carl’s request – with two young ladies.
 They arrive at the Lundegaards’ home and donning masks break into the house, with Jean escaping to the toilet.
 After they break into the toilet with a crowbar in a scene reminding me of The Shining (1980), Jean is nowhere to be seen.
 The window is open but as she escapes from the shower, she gets caught up in the shower curtain and falls down the stairs.
 The men then leave with her wrapped in a bound and gagged in a blanket, on the back seat.